 Apparently, encouraged by my silence, someone said to me, “you very quiet…you know how to meet deadlines?

 Oh!
-I forgot you're the self-development expert!
-You know something we don’t know?!
+I forgot you’re the self-development expert!
+You know something the rest of us don’t know?!
 We would love to hear!

 I like the definition of deadline as researched by Robert Charles Lee.